frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

     ==  ===========  =======  ==========

-Actually, it doesn't look terrible, but in reality, data like this is not quite useful:
+It doesn't look terrible.
+But in reality, this data still isn't as usable as it should be:
-- it's not possible to export this data e.g., to SQL because integers are mixed with strings
+- it's not possible to export it e.g., to SQL because integers are mixed with strings
 - there is still a basically empty row we don't want to have
 - there is a clear mistake in Germany's neighborhood!

-Let's use the metadata we save to try extracting data with the help of Frictionless Data specifications:
+Let's use the metadata we saved to try extracting data with the help of Frictionless Data specifications:

 ```bash